MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 Production environments are meant to be precisely that: Environments that a business can run their daily business in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] in, deployed on performance tiers in Azure with a guaranteed high level of availability and support.

+Production environments are backed up automatically and frequently to help protect business data.
+For more information, see [How often are production databases backed up?](../faq.md#how-often-are-production-databases-backed-up).

 You can create additional production environments for training or performance testing, for example.
+However, for training purposes, in many cases organizations will prefer to create a sandbox environment with production data.
+You can also create additional production environments to support offices in different countries.

 You can have a maximum of three production environments for each [!INCLUDE [prodshort](../developer/includes/prodshort.md)] tenant.

 ### Sandbox environments

 Sandbox environments are meant to be precisely that: Environments that you can play around with, use as a testbed for development, and delete at will.
 You can deploy apps straight from Visual Studio Code to a sandbox environment, and you can attach a debugging session to a sandbox.

 You can also safely use sandboxes for training, such as for following a learning path from [Microsoft Learn](/learn/browse/?products=dynamics-business-central), because it's a safe environment to experiment with.
 If anything goes wrong, you just delete the sandbox and start over.